-The Department of Mechanical Engineering offers the Bachelor of Science in Aerospace Engineering degree with a major in Aerospace Engineering.
-The program is intended to train students in the field of aerospace engineering such that they are well prepared for a career as a multidisciplinary engineer in the aerospace industry or any other industry that requires the abilities specified by ABET for engineers at the BS level.
+The Department of Mechanical Engineering offers both a Bachelor of Science and Master of Science in Aerospace Engineering.
+The program is intended to train students in the field of aerospace engineering such that they are well prepared for a career as a multidisciplinary engineer.
+The skills learned in the Aerospace Engineering program are transferable to any other field.

-The objective of the aerospace engineering undergraduate program is to produce graduates who within a few years of graduate will
+The objective of the aerospace engineering undergraduate program is to produce graduates who within a few years of graduation will

 - Advance professionally in the aerospace industry, automotive industry, technical consultancy or in any other chosen career field

-- Attain leadership positions in today’s rapidly changing, increasingly technological, global society
+- Attain key positions in today’s rapidly changing, increasingly technological, global society

 - Be agents of innovation and function effectively as responsible members of professional teams

 Aerospace engineering is the primary field of engineering concerned with the development of aircraft (aeronautical engineering) and spacecraft (astronautical engineering), also known as "rocket science."

 The field of Aerospace Engineering covers the following disciplines, all of which are covered by the University of South Carolina program.

 - Flight and orbital mechanics

 - Manufacturing technologies